chef/chef-web-docs/chef_master/source/community_contributions.rst

         consistent with this project or the open source license(s) involved.

-Chef does not merge any pull requests made against an Chef-managed open source repository until each commit has been signed for the DCO, with two exceptions: "Obvious Fixes" and pull requests made against the documentation repository (https://github.com/chef/chef-web-docs).
+Chef does not merge any pull requests made against an Chef-managed open source repository until each commit has been signed for the DCO, with three exceptions:

+* "Obvious Fixes" (as described below)
+* Pull requests made against the docs.chef.io documentation repository (https://github.com/chef/chef-web-docs)
+* Pull requests that contain only documentation updates made against projects where the documentation is embedded in the project's repository (i.e. the ``docs`` directory in the ``chef/inspec`` repository)

 The "Obvious Fix" Rule
 =====================================================